velan0104/velan0104/README.md

 # 💫 About Me:
-I'm looking to collaborate on MERN stack projects and currently learning spring boot development. <br>Fun Fact: I code better at 2AM than 2PM.
+I'm a recent BSc graduate with a knowledge of MERN Stack and deep enthusiast of learning new technology.
+Currently Learning Java development <br>Fun Fact: I code better at 2AM than 2PM.

 ## 🌐 Socials: